|God's guidance isn't always easy to understand|

 the parents, but a child's unruly behavior can cause parents or

 caregivers to sin when they act in anger and become abusive.
 All of us

 are responsible for thinking of others, whether we are parents,

 children, caregivers, teachers, or someone in authority.
 Our sins can

 Remember the Second Greatest Commandment - to love one another as yourself (Matthew 19:19, 22:39, 5:43-44; Mark 12:31-33; Luke 10:27; Romans 13:8-10; Galatians 5:13-14; James 2:8; Leviticus 19:18),

 and just as God wants us to be obedient to Him, we should also love

 each other enough to be respectful and obedient to each other, within reason.
-For example, children should obey and honor their parents (Ephesian 6:1; Exodus 20:12; Deuteronomy 5:16; Matthew 15:4, 19:19; Mark 7:10, 10:19; Luke 18:20), but, parents should not be unreasonable with their children (Ephesians 6:4; Colossians 3:21), so do not force your children to do things you wouldn't do yourself.
+For example, children should obey and honor their parents (Ephesian 6:1; Exodus 20:12; Deuteronomy 5:16; Matthew 15:4, 19:19; Mark 7:10, 10:19; Luke 18:20), but, parents should not be unreasonable or abusive with their children (Ephesians 6:4; Colossians 3:21), so do not force your children to do things you wouldn't do yourself.
 Walk with love for God and each other, balanced

 with the knowledge of the consequences of sin and disobeying God.